StevenBlack/vocab/million-dollar-words.md

 ### detritus
 Both a literal and figurative way of saying "debris."
 Empty soda cans on a beach are detritus; so are street punks who are looking for trouble.
 Pronounced DEH-TRY-TUS.

-### de trop
-From the French "too much," the word means overdone or excessive in a figurative sense.
-Wearing too much jewelry while working in a homeless shelter would be de trop.
-Unfortunately, using the word de trop is probably de trop in most situations and should be accompanied by an appropriate expression of mock snobbery.
-Pronounce it DEH TROH.

 ### deus ex machina